harsh4dev/SwiftHarryDM/README.md

 ## Project Overview
 **SwiftHarryDM** is a Windows-only, open-source download manager designed to provide a fast, reliable, and intelligent downloading experience.
 Inspired by IDM, SwiftHarryDM combines simplicity, speed, and advanced features for users who want complete control over their downloads.

-💡 *Monetization Note*: Although open-source, SwiftHarryDM will include licensing options for commercial use, allowing the developer to earn revenue while keeping community contributions open-source.
+💡 *Note*: SwiftHarryDM is now fully open-source under the **MIT License**, allowing anyone to freely use, modify, and distribute the software.

 ---